wandb/docs/docs/guides/integrations/other/cohere-fine-tuning.md

 With Weights & Biases you can log your Cohere model's fine-tuning metrics and configuration to analyze and understand the performance of your models and share the results with your colleagues.

-This [guide from Cohere](https://docs.cohere.com/page/convfinqa-finetuning-wandb) has a full example of how to kick off a fine-tuning run and you can find the [Cohere api docs here](https://docs.cohere.com/reference/createfinetunedmodel#request.body.settings.wandb)
+This [guide from Cohere](https://docs.cohere.com/page/convfinqa-finetuning-wandb) has a full example of how to kick off a fine-tuning run and you can find the [Cohere API docs here](https://docs.cohere.com/reference/createfinetunedmodel#request.body.settings.wandb)

 ## Log your Cohere fine-tuning results